rtc-focus-org/focus-distrib/README.md

 ## Prepare the application

-Prepare you Ubuntu instance as follows:
+Prepare your Ubuntu instance as follows:
 - log in as root
 - run the command `sudo apt update`
 - install Docker with the command `apt install docker.io certbot`